Tatadashi/League-Skins/README.md

 - tests front/back
 - more sorting categories (classes, roles, regions)
 - use cloudflare r2 to host images (not sure how much, hopefully free) the cache images too (this is so not rely on CDD for images)
-- backup db with pgdump and RLS db?
 - weekly sales includes hextech rotation (maybe super limited stuff like that jax skin)
 - newest skins + patch
 - include pbe (upcoming skins, pbe tag) or have page for that